 BenQ EW3880R 37.5″ 3840 x 1600 UltraWide with USB-CAs an Amazon Associate I earn from qualifying purchases made using the “Buy” button at the bottom of this post.
 Where possible, you'll be redirected to your nearest store.
 Further information on supporting our work.

 A 4ms grey to grey response time is specified (caution advised), whilst the monitor includes the manufacturer’s usual array of well-balanced Low Blue Light (LBL) settings to promote relaxing viewing.
-An 8W subwoofer is included to include the TreVolo sound system, designed to provide richer and fuller sound output than most monitors.
+An 8W subwoofer is included to complete the TreVolo sound system, designed to provide richer and fuller sound output than most monitors.
 The included stand allows tilt, swivel and height (120mm or 4.72 inches) adjustment.
+It can be removed and replaced with a 100 x 100mm VESA compatible alternative.
 The ports face downwards and include; a 3.5mm headphone jack, 2 HDMI 2.0 ports, DP 1.4, USB-C (60W PD, DP Alt Mode, upstream data), 2 USB 3.0 ports and an AC power input (internal power converter).

 Further details can be found on the manufacturer’s website.
 The monitor is listed for ~$1050 USD.